Skip Navigation

 (“How are they better off?”)

 • Percent of families experiencing homelessness who report that collaborative medical services honored their dignity, respected their autonomy, and supported their self-determined health and wellbeing goals.
-(Assesses family perceptions of equity and support in care delivery)
+(Assesses family perceptions and support in care delivery)

 Note.
 When looking at your ESMs, SPMs, or other strategies: